 Dynamic Grid Component

 The Dynamic Grid component combines the ease and usability of a spreadsheet with the power and flexibility of an Unqork grid component.
 In Express View, your end-user gets a streamlined, spreadsheet-like data entry and exploration experience.
-And as an Unqork grid component, the Dynamic Grid supports data validation, data integrity controls, and complex logic.
-The Dynamic Grid component is built with large-scale data sets in mind.
-Its focus is supporting high-performance data consumption, analysis, and exploration use cases.
-Because of this, the Dynamic Grid includes features like pivot mode, data aggregation and grouping, and more.
-When using the Dynamic Grid, you can also enable sorting and filtering functions.
-Even with data sets of up to 5,000 rows/50,000 data points, you'll experience quick loading and lag-free scrolling.
+Built with large-scale data sets in mind, use a Dynamic Grid to focus on supporting high-performance data consumption, analysis, and exploration use cases.
+Dynamic Grid also includes features like pivot mode, data aggregation and grouping, and more.

-You have 3 options for populating your Dynamic Grid component:
+You have various options for populating your Dynamic Grid component:

-You'll find the Dynamic Grid component under the Display & Layout group at the left of the Module Builder.
+You'll find the Dynamic Grid component under the Display & Layout group to the left of the Module Builder.

 About the Configuration Window